MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 - If you use the Company Portal app, then decide how the Company Portal app will be installed on the devices.
 Make this decision before you create the enrollment profile.

+  > [!NOTE]
+  > The Volume Purchase Program (VPP) is required when using the Company Portal app to authenticate.

-  Devices enrolled using ADE aren't compatible with the Company Portal app version in the Apple App Store.
+  Devices enrolled using ADE aren't compatible with the Company Portal app version in the Apple app store.
 Do not install this app store version.
-Instead, install the Company Portal app using the following options:
+Instead, install the Company Portal app using the following VPP options:

-  - **Volume Purchase Program (VPP) + Enrolling new devices**: If you have the Volume Purchase Program (VPP), and you're enrolling new devices, then the Company Portal app is included.
+  - **VPP + Enrolling new devices**: If you have the Volume Purchase Program (VPP), and you're enrolling new devices, then the Company Portal app is included.
 When you create the enrollment profile in the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Install Company Portal with VPP**.
 No additional steps are needed.

     This option: